 What is the key to a successful relationship?
 Is it how we treat (our) customers?
-Are their concerns resolved on time, or is it because we spend time understanding our customers and what their real needs are?
+Are their concerns resolved on time, or is it because we spend time understanding our customers and their real needs?

 In this interview, Jamey Jeff, Chief Customer Officer at Cortex Building Intelligence, talks about the importance of keeping customers engaged and involved when designing successful business outcomes as the fundamental aspect of a successful relationship.

 Jamey said, provide value first and exceed customer expectations.
 Organizations must focus on customer needs before achieving company goals.
 Customers will remain loyal if their needs and challenges are met and resolved first.